matthiasschaub/tahuti/inbox.md

 - ui: validate ship names
 - ui(add-expense): payer default value should be current ship
 - test: use module scoped fixtures everywhere to keep it simple
+- test: front-end test using selenium to extract parts of the html for approval testing
 - misc: check-out bankers rounding
 - misc: parse @s to valid JSON number.
 Currently it is dot seperated (eg. -1000 is -1.000)
 - misc: checkout "JSON" guide on how to parse GUID/UUID